-First, some background on Rosacea.
-Rosacea is a chronic inflammatory skin condition that causes intermittent redness on the checks, chin, nose, or forehead.
-There are 4 subtypes.
-Subtype 1 is most common, but an individual may have more than one subtype at the same time or it may evolve from one subtype to another over time.
+Let’s start with some background on Rosacea.
+Rosacea is a chronic inflammatory skin condition with 4 subtypes.
+An individual may have more than one subtype at the same time or it may evolve from one subtype to another over time.

-- Subtype 1- Erythematotelangiectatic Rosacea: flushing, persistent redness, and visible blood vessels (“spider veins”).
+- Subtype 1 – Erythematotelangiectatic Rosacea: flushing, persistent redness, and visible blood vessels (“spider veins”).
 This is the most common.

 In addition to the subtype-specific symptoms listed above, rosacea always includes at least one of the following primary symptoms.
 (3,4)